Free digital / printable gratitude journal that will improve your self-image, your life, your relationships, and your mindset.

 What is a Gratitude Journal?

-A gratitude journal is a tool to keep track of the things that one is grateful for.
+A gratitude journal is a tool to keep track of the things that one is grateful for and develop an attitude of gratitude.
 This makes you appreciate positive things or moments that you might not have even thought about.
 Once you think about something positive you experience good emotions as a result.
 See the benefits of gratitude.

 How to Start a Gratitude Journal

-There are two ways to start a gratitude diary or journal.
+There are six ways to start a gratitude diary or journal.

 - Use a blank notebook and write whatever comes to mind.
 Try to write up to five things you are grateful for each time.